equinor/APS-Facies/docs/APS user guide/Define APS Job/Select zone/Select type of truncation/Cubic/Edit selected template/README.md

 title: Edit selected template
 ---

-Editing of selected template for "cubic" truncation rule is possible.It is possible to:
+Editing of selected template for "cubic" truncation rule is possible.

+It is possible to:

 - split a polygon horizontally or vertically